lorenzo85/scenarios-ica/ingress-gateways-secure/step3/text.md

 to expose HTTPs traffic on port 443 and for host `booking.example.com`.

-Configure the Gateway resource with TLS mode `SIMPLE`, using the [ServerTLSSettings](https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings) configuration object.
+Configure the gateway resource with TLS mode `SIMPLE`, using the [ServerTLSSettings](https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings) configuration object.